Deltares/hydromt/docs/dev/migrating-to-v1.rst

 TablesComponent
 ^^^^^^^^^^^^^^

-The previous `Model.tables` is now replaces by a `TablesComponent` that can used to store several non-geospatial tabular data into a dictionnary of pandas DataFrames.
+The previous `Model.tables` is now replaces by a `TablesComponent` that can used to store several non-geospatial tabular data into a dictionary of pandas DataFrames.
 The `TablesComponent` for now only contains the basic methods such as `read`, `write` and `set`.

 ConfigComponent
 ^^^^^^^^^^^^^^^

-What was previously called `model.config` as well as some other class variables such as `Model._CONF` this is now located in `ConfigComponent`.
-Otherwise it still works identically, meaning that it will parse dotted keys like `a.b.c` into nested dictionaries such as `{'a':{'b':{'c': value}}}`.
-By default the data will be writen to `<root>/config.yml` which can be overwritten either by providing different arguments or by subclassing the component and providing a different default value.
+What was previously called `model.config` as well as some other class variables such as `Model._CONF` is now located in `ConfigComponent`.
+Otherwise it still works mostly identically, meaning that it will parse dotted keys like `a.b.c` into nested dictionaries such as `{'a':{'b':{'c': value}}}`.
+By default the data will be read from and written to `<root>/config.yml` which can be overwritten either by providing different arguments or by subclassing the component and providing a different default value.

+One main change is that the `model.config` used to be created by default from a template file which was usually located in `join(Model._DATADIR, Model._NAME, Model._CONF)`.
+To create a config from a template, users now need to directly call th new `config.create` method, which is similar to how other components work.
+Each plugin can still define a default config file template without subclassing the `ConfigComponent` by providing a `default_template_filename` when initializing their `ConfigComponent`.

 Plugins